Last Updated on 9th March 2016

 Clothing Rails – one or two sturdy yet thrifty clothing rails for the corner of your room, ideally where that huge wardrobe used to reside.
 Place your clothing and accessories neatly on.

-Lighting – investing in some simple, light and stylish floor lamps will allow you to create that walk-in wardrobe you’ve always dreamed of.
+Lighting – investing in some simple, light and stylish floor lamps like these options from Artemide, will allow you to create that walk-in wardrobe you’ve always dreamed of.

 Drapes – To keep your room looking tidy and unique, use thin drapes attached to your ceiling similar to a shower curtain rail to pull across your new shiny mini walk-in wardrobe.